alpas/alpasdev/src/main/resources/docs/installation.md

 <a name=“using-brew></a>
 #### [Using Brew](#using-brew)

-If you are a Mac user and prefer installing dependencies using [brew](), you can follow the following steps:
+If you are a Mac user and prefer installing dependencies using [brew](https://brew.sh/), you can follow these steps:

 <div class="ordered-list">